mmuratarat/mmuratarat.github.io/_pages/faq.md

 You could even use a method like Naive Bayes that can sample each attribute independently when run in reverse.

 A recent study shows that the combination of undersampling / oversampling with ensemble learning can achieve better results.
-Although you are undersampling/oversampling the majority class for each individual model, as long as you build enough models, you'll be able to fully sample the training data.
+Although you are undersampling the majority class for each individual model, as long as you build enough models, you'll be able to fully sample the training data.

 ![](https://github.com/mmuratarat/mmuratarat.github.io/blob/master/_posts/images/blagging.png?raw=true)